lore1379/HCI-SerieA-News-FantasyFootball/README.md

 CFUs: 9

 This project will implement an application that will help users who are passionate about football with:
-- news regarding Serie A
+- News regarding Serie A
-- news regarding favorite team
+- News regarding favorite team
-- teams ranking
+- Teams ranking
-- match results
+- Match results
-- possibility to watch live matches in textual form
+- Possibility to watch live matches in textual form
-- player ratings for fantasy football
+- Player ratings for fantasy football
-- create the fantasy football lineup
+- Create the fantasy football lineup

 # Tools and Techniques
 The main tools and techniques employed: